morian/aiostem/README.md

-  -p PASS, --password PASS  optional password to connect to Tor's controller -t SECS, --timeout SECS   how long to wait for each descriptor to be fetched -w NUM, --workers NUM     maximum number of concurrent descriptor fetches
+  -p PASS, --password PASS  optional password to connect to Tor's controller -t SECS, --timeout SECS   how long to wait for each descriptor to be fetched -w NUM, --workers NUM     maximum number of concurrent descriptor fetches -f, --flush               flush to output file after each write
 ```